Chicago officer’s interview before trial sparks legal fight

-CHICAGO (AP) — Attorneys prosecuting a Chicago police officer in the 2014 shooting death of black teenager Laquan McDonald say the officer’s recent newspaper interview violates a court order not to discuss the case.
+CHICAGO (AP) — Attorneys prosecuting a Chicago police officer in the 2014 death of a black teenager have asked that the officer be locked up or have his bond increased after he gave a newspaper interview about one of the nation’s most infamous police shootings caught on video.

-Special Prosecutor Joseph McMahon filed a motion Thursday asking that Officer Jason Van Dyke be taken into custody or that his bail be increased because of an interview published in the Chicago Tribune a day earlier.
-McMahon asked for a hearing before Judge Vincent Gaughan on Saturday.
+Special Prosecutor Joseph McMahon said the interview violated a judge’s order forbidding Jason Van Dyke, his attorneys or law enforcement officials from discussing evidence or expected testimony in the case.

-Gaughan has ordered attorneys not to discuss the case with the media.
-Van Dyke’s attorney Dan Herbert didn’t immediately return a call for comment.
+Van Dyke’s lawyer, Daniel Herbert, disputed that his client’s interview with the Chicago Tribune violated the longstanding order, saying Van Dyke was “very careful not to discuss evidence in the case or the shooting itself.”

 Most Read Nation & World Stories